USFWS/secas/_posts/2024-10-03-the-burdens-that-these-baskets-carry.md

 <figure>
   <img src="http://secassoutheast.org/images/RivercaneCollage.jpg" alt="Collage of photos of people harvesting rivercane."/>
-  <figcaption>The Jena Band of Choctaw in the Field Gathering Native Rivercane with the University of Alabama CONSERVE group.
+  <figcaption>The Jena Band of Choctaw in the field gathering native rivercane with the University of Alabama CONSERVE group.
 Photo courtesy of Mike Fedoroff.</figcaption>
 </figure>

 <figure>